Academic Summit for Young Leaders

 COURSE STRUCTURE

-After each ASYL, the prize winning essays written are collated into a journal, which is available for viewing on that event’s page as a testament to the high level of understanding and writing ability attained by the participants.
+At the end of every ASYL, the prize-winning essays are published in a dedicated journal, available on the event’s page as a showcase of the impressive understanding and writing ability demonstrated by participants.